-- Increase signage and wayfinding between neighborhoods; - Implement "popup parks"/sidewalk cafes in community neighborhoods; - Create a community murals programs to help beautify community neighborhoods and connect local artists of all backgrounds; - Increase seating, such as picnic tables with chess/checker boards; - Create a designated city community garden for all members of the community to visit and volunteer; - Coordinate neighborhood walks/races, and; - Increase overall community outreach (partnering with Program 33) to help spread the word on new community attractions in various neighborhoods and educate community groups on new community activities
+- Increase signage and wayfinding between neighborhoods; - Implement "popup parks"/sidewalk cafes in community neighborhoods; - Create a community murals program to help beautify community neighborhoods and connect local artists of all backgrounds; - Increase seating, such as picnic tables with chess/checker boards; - Create a designated city community garden for all members of the community to visit and volunteer; - Coordinate neighborhood walks/races, and; - Increase overall community outreach to help spread the word on new community attractions in various neighborhoods and educate community groups on new community activities

-Funding: Department Budget Responsible Agency: Community Development Department Objectives: ▪ Connect neighborhoods of all income levels and demographic makeup through small placemaking projects and activities accessible to all persons, including persons with disabilities. ▪ Complete at least three placemaking activities by the end of 2024. ▪ Expand public outreach to target all neighborhoods and educate people from all types of community groups on new and upcoming neighborhood projects and activities.
-Timeframe: This program should be implemented on an ongoing basis through the remainder of the planning period.
+Funding: Department Budget Responsible Agency: Community Development Department Objectives: ▪ Connect neighborhoods of all income levels and demographic makeup through small placemaking projects and activities accessible to all persons, including persons with disabilities.
+Complete at least three placemaking activities in eastern, southern, or central Banning by the end of 2028. ▪ Expand public outreach to target all neighborhoods and educate people from all types of community groups on new and upcoming neighborhood projects and activities.
+Engage at least one new neighborhood-based group from the neighborhoods of eastern, central, or southern Banning in neighborhood projects or activities by 2028. ▪ Annually examine the need for infrastructure and secure funding for 3 improvement projects over the planning period within the CDBG target area of central and eastern Banning that improves the amenities in neighborhood parks and sidewalk conditions to enhance the quality of life of residents in the LMI designated neighborhoods which is where the majority of housing opportunities will be with implementation of the rezone program. ▪ Contact commercial developers and discuss opportunities for the development of a grocery store in East Banning by January 2025.
+Prepare market analysis to support grocery store development by January 2026.
+Timeframe: ▪ This program should be implemented on an ongoing basis through the remainder of the planning period.
+Engage at least one new neighborhood-based group from the neighborhoods of eastern, central, or southern Banning in neighborhood projects or activities by 2028.

-Program 3025: Fair Housing Services
+Program 25 Fair Housing Services